apache/cloudstack-documentation/source/installguide/management-server/_database.rst

 has multiple management server nodes, we assume the MySQL database also runs on a separate node.

-CloudStack has been tested with MySQL 5.1 and 5.5.
-These versions are included in RHEL/CentOS and Ubuntu.
+CloudStack has been tested with MySQL 5.1 ,5.5 and 8.0.
+The versions 5.1
+and 5.5 are included in RHEL/CentOS and Ubuntu.
+For MySQL 8.0 please refer to the offical / community repositories of the product.

 Install the Database on the Management Server Node